Introduction / History

-The Mahant are Hindus by religion.
-Their name means one who owns a temple and has renounced the world.
+The Mahant name means one who owns a temple and has renounced the world.
 They speak local dialects of Pahari and Hindi and read and write in Devanagari.
 They are vegetarians.

 The Mahant are monogamous and marriage is by discussion.
 There is little divorce among them.
 On the death of the father, sons inherit the property.
 The women have a respectable place among them.
 They make their living from the temples.
 Their children however prefer other work such as for the government or private work.

 The Mahant believe in education.
 They have a Panchayat council to look after them.

 In some cases, Brahmin subgroups are defined by their theological distinctions such as Madhva Brahmins, who are defined by their dualist theology, though everyone does not actually hold those beliefs.
 However, many Brahmin castes are made up of people who adhere to all the various philosophical and theological options espoused by modern Hindus, including hard core secularists and atheists.
 One can never predict what an individual Brahmin might believe or disbelieve!